kanjisense

 And it's not just non-specialists who have been confused about Baxter's intentions.
 In A Student's Dictionary of Medieval Chinese, the eminent scholar of medieval Chinese literature Kroll actually explicitly calls Baxter's notation a reconstruction, and touts it as a widely accepted one.
 Even Edwin Pulleyblank was confused—one of the most famous scholars in the exact same subfield Baxter works in, who Baxter cites constantly in his own work.
 He criticized Baxter's notation on the grounds that it expresses distinctions between syllables without commiting to exact phonetic values—which is exactly what Baxter meant for it to do.
 When you create a tool such as this notation, and even the most capable users misunderstand its purpose, you're faced with a choice.
 You can either blame the user for not just reading the manual, or you can admit that there is, after all, a design problem here.

-This problem is essentially one that Baxter shares with all actual reconstructions of Middle Chinese: the selection of symbols is largely arbitrary.
-In the case of actual phonetic reconstructions, this is inescapable, since there are so many grey areas in these reconstructions, yet you've got to choose some particular symbols if you're going to put your ideas to paper.
+This problem is essentially one that Baxter's notation shares with all actual reconstructions of Middle Chinese: the selection of symbols is largely arbitrary.
+In the case of actual phonetic reconstructions, this is inescapable; there are so many grey areas in these reconstructions, yet you've got to choose some particular symbols if you're going to put your ideas to paper.
 But at least in an actual reconstruction, that arbitrariness in symbol choice is mitigated by a strong guiding principle: the reconstructor's motivation to put forth a clear, internally consistent argument about the sounds of the language.
 Since Baxter had no such argument to make, he thought it right to dispense with any strong guiding principle.
 But a good design just can't do without one, as the examples above have made clear.

 I hope to have improved on Baxter's notation by reintroducing a mitigating force against the arbitrariness of my symbol choices, in the form of that guiding principle behind my vowel choices.
 This may not guard against users' mistaking my intentions, but in the event that they do, they will be better off than users of Baxter's system.
 We can use the lower level of abstraction built into the design to correct their understanding.